 - .51 Payment for personal care services shall be the lower of the billed charges or the maximum rate of reimbursement.
 Reimbursement shall be per unit of one hour.
 The maximum unit rate shall be adjusted by the State as funding becomes available. - .52 Payment may include travel time to and from the client's residence, to be billed at the same unit rate as personal care services.
 The time billed for travel shall be listed separately from, but documented on the same form as, the time for service provision on each visit.
 Travel time must be summed over a period of at least a week and then rounded to the nearest hour for billing purposes.
-Travel time to one client's residence may not also be billed as travel time from another clients residence, as this would represent duplicate billing for the same time period. - .53 When personal care services are used to provide respite for unpaid primary care givers, the exact services rendered must be specified in the documentation. - .54 when an employee of a personal care agency provides services to a client who is a relative, the personal care agency shall bill under a special procedure code, in hourly units, using rates and hours which shall not exceed a total cost to Medicaid of more than \$13.00 per day when averaged out over the number of days in the plan period. - .55 If a visit by a personal care staff includes some homemaker services, as defined at 10 CCR 2505-10 section 8.490., the entire visit shall be billed as personal care services.
+Travel time to one client's residence may not also be billed as travel time from another clients residence, as this would represent duplicate billing for the same rime-time period. - .53 When personal care services are used to provide respite for unpaid primary care givers, the exact services rendered must be specified in the documentation. - when an employee of a personal care agency provides services to a client who is a relative, the personal care agency shall bill under a special procedure code, in hourly units, using rates and hours which shall not exceed a total cost to Medicaid of more than \$13.00 per day- when averaged out over the number of days in the plan period. - .55 If a visit by a personal care staff includes some homemaker services, as defined at Section 8.10 CCR 2505-10 section 8.10 CCR 2505-10 local 8.490.
+HOMEMAKER SERVICES, the entire visit shall be billed as personal care services.
 If the visit includes only homemaker services, and no personal care is provided, the entire visit shall be billed as homemaker services. - .56 If a visit by a Home Health Aide from a Home Health Agency includes unskilled personal care, as defined in this section, only the Home Health Aide visit shall be billed. - .57 Effective 2/1/99, there shall be no reimbursement under this section for personal care services provided in uncertified congregate facilities.
 Case managers may submit a written request to the Department for a waiver not to exceed six months for clients receiving these services in uncertified congregate facilities prior to the effective date of this rule.
-After that time, services shall be discontinued. - .58 Cost Reporting - A. All personal care agencies shall report and submit to the Department cost report information on a Department prescribed form.
+After that time, services shall be discontinued.